-At Packetlabs, we are pleased to announce we are now SOC 2 Type 1 certified with SOC 2 Type 2 on the horizon by the end of the year.
+At Packetlabs, we are pleased to announce we are now SOC 2 Type II accredited.
 In order to establish the significance of this achievement, we provide an explanation and summary of the certification criteria and its overall implications to our business and, more importantly, our customers.

 For organizations of all sizes, industries, and even those that outsource business operations, information security is a major cause for concern.
 Understandably, since the mishandling of data, especially by application and network security providers, has the potential to leave organizations vulnerable to attacks, including data breach, malware installation, data theft and extortion.

 One way to significantly reduce an organization’s vulnerability and thereby uncertainty is to adhere to the criteria defined by SOC 2.
 SOC 2 is an auditing procedure, developed by the American Institute of CPAs (AICPA), that ensures your service providers securely manage your data in order to protect the interests of your organization and, more importantly, the privacy of your clients.
 Further, when considering a SaaS provider, SOC 2 compliance is considered a mandatory minimum requirement for all security-conscious businesses.

 Generally speaking, a SOC 2 report exists, across a comprehensive range of users, to meet needs requiring detailed information and assurance regarding the controls at a service organization relevant to security, processing and availability of the systems that an organization uses to process user data as well as the confidentiality and privacy of the information processed by these systems.

 SOC 2 defines criteria for managing customer data base on a five “trust service principles”, namely—security, availability, processing, integrity, confidentiality and privacy.